Quality of Life in Cities survey

 Data description

-The Quality of Life in Cities survey is aimed at collecting information on various aspects of life in state cities, e.g., satisfaction with educational facilities, health care services, urban planning (green and public spaces, sport and cultural facilities), feeling safe in the city and trust in local police, satisfaction with the work of local public administration.
-The questionnaire also contains questions about job, educational attainment, main modes of transportation used, satisfaction with local public transport and life in general.
+The Quality of Life in Cities survey gathers resident opinions on various aspects of life in their city, e.g., satisfaction with educational facilities, health care services, urban planning (green and public spaces, sport and cultural facilities).
+It also helps to find out the main modes of transport used, whether people feel safe in their city and trust in local police, as well as whether they are satisfied with the work of the local public administration and public transport.

-The survey is co-funded by the EU and the results thereof will provide insight into the extent to which statistics on cities collected by the EU Member States coincide with the opinions of the city residents.
+The survey is co-funded by the EU, and its results provide insight into the extent to which statistics on cities collected by the EU countries coincide with the opinions of the city residents.

 Statistical concepts and definitions